destinyae/developer-docs-1/docs/dynamic-tao/dtao-guide.md

 1. Prior to the staking operation, we know the expected price of the alpha token.
 This expected price is the reserve ratio, as described in [Rate](#rate-τ_inα_in), prior to the staking operation.
 2. However, the very action of our staking changes the token reserve ratio, because we are adding TAO to the TAO reserves.
 3. Mathematically the pool is required to maintain the constant product $k$.
 As a result, the pool algorithm automatically adjusts the alpha token reserves to keep the constant product $k$ unchanged.
 This results in a change in the reserve ratio.
 4. This means that the actual price at which our staking operation is executed is different from our original expected price of the alpha token.
-This difference between the original expected alpha token price and the actual actual token price at which staking operation is performed is called **slippage**.
+This difference between the originally expected alpha token price and the actual token price at which staking operation is performed is called **slippage**.

 ### Example

 As described in the [Staking](#staking) section, a staking event results in the staked TAO being added to the τ_in reserves of the subnet pool.
 The subnet pool algorithm calculates the number of units by which the $\alpha_{in}$ reserves should decrease.
 These units are then taken out of the $\alpha_{in}$ reserves and sent to the validator’s hotkey in the subnet.
-See an example below.
+See the example below.

 The below example shows how staking 5 TAO works.